strohne/volker/README.md

 - Simple tables, simple plots, simple reports.
 - Labeling and scaling based on attributes.
-Appropriate attributes, for example, are provided by the Sosci Survey API.
+Appropriate attributes, for example, are provided by the SoSci Survey API.
 Alternatively, you can add custom labels.
 Use `codebook()` to see all labels present in a dataset.
 - Interactive reports: Use the `volker::html_report` template in your